Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality

-Given a metric space $\Z$, we equip $\Z$ with its Borel $\sigma$-algebra $\cB(\Z)$ and let $P_1(\Z)$ denote the set of Radon probability measures on $\Z$ with a finite first moment.
-We will measure the deviation between two measures $\mu,\nu\in P_1(\Z)$ with the Wasserstein-1 distance:
+\paragraph{Probability measures.} Given a nonempty Polish metric space $\Z$ (i.e., separable and complete), we equip $\Z$ with its Borel $\sigma$-algebra $\cB(\Z)$ and let $P_{1}(\Z)$ denote the set of probability measures on $\Z$ with finite first moment.
+We will measure the deviation between two measures $\mu,\nu\in P_{1}(\Z)$ using the Wasserstein-1 distance: